Magnusvals/ANCS/README.md

 I have tested with Atem 9.5.1 on Atem mini pro.

 I have inlcuded all librarys from Skaarhoj in this repo for easy download since its slit into different repos on his side.
+But for more info on original code see [here](https://github.com/kasperskaarhoj/SKAARHOJ-Open-Engineering/tree/master/ArduinoLibs).

-Download [these](https://github.com/Magnusvals/ANCS/tree/main/Atem_Fix_libraries) libraries from this repository.
+Download [these](https://github.com/Magnusvals/ANCS/tree/56aab569b6b1b63f952bf37fc4255abd2fbc400a/Libraries) libraries from this repository.

-Install all five ZIP libraies thru the Sketch -> Include Library -> Add .ZIP library.
+Install all three ZIP libraies thru the Sketch -> Include Library -> Add .ZIP library.
 <img width="648" height="443" alt="image" src="https://github.com/user-attachments/assets/abbcb0a4-c83e-46fb-9e34-6d528a549df4" />

 I use these settings below